ShowShark vs Plex

 - Photo channels: Synchronized slideshows with deterministic scheduling so all connected clients show the same photo at the same time.

 Plex offers ad-supported live TV channels.
-DVR recording, commercial detection, and commercial skip require a Plex Pass.
-Plex does not have virtual channels built from personal media.
+It also supports Live TV and DVR through compatible tuner hardware and an antenna; DVR recording, commercial detection, and commercial skip require a Plex Pass.
+Plex does not have virtual channels built from personal media, and its official Live TV path does not present user-configured M3U IPTV sources as a first-class personal media feature.

 Platform Support